builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 ### Infographic Prompt Format (v1.2)

 **Opening framing line:**
-One sentence that names the candidate, their core story angle, and the one fact that anchors the entire infographic.
+One sentence that names the candidate, their core story perspective, and the one fact that anchors the entire infographic.
 This line tells NotebookLM what the design is arguing before it specifies any layout.

 **Design intent statement:**
 One sentence that describes what the infographic should feel like -- the emotional and professional register it should occupy.
 Examples: "This should feel like a builder's portfolio: structured, systematic, and evidence-stacked." or "This should feel like a credentials document: authoritative, spare, and built around the safety record as the lead proof point."
 This guides design decisions that layout specs alone cannot cover.